 One of the largest and most significant cultural projects currently happening anywhere in Europe, the new museum will be truly transformational, not just for the museum itself but for the surrounding area too.
 As a key part of Culture Mile – the area in the north-west of the City from Farringdon to Moorgate – and across the road from the brand new Elizabeth Line station in Farringdon, the museum will be ideally situated to attract over 2m visitors in its first year and deliver significant economic and social benefits for London and Londoners.

-Today’s news follows an announcement last year of a £10m commitment from the Goldsmiths’ Company and its affiliated Charity – the largest ever from a Livery Company, and making them the first Founding Partner of the new museum, and the recent announcement that global law firm DLA Piper have become the new museum’s first Corporate Champion.
+Today’s news follows an announcement last year of a £10m commitment from the Goldsmiths’ Company and its affiliated Charity – the largest ever from a Livery Company, and making them the first Founding Partner of the new museum, and the recent announcement that global law firm DLA Piper has become the new museum’s first Corporate Champion.
 Last year the museum announced that the Mayor of London and City of London Corporation would be formally supporting the project, together pledging £180m.

 The Museum of London will begin a comprehensive programme of engagement with Londoners on initial concepts for the West Smithfield site later this year.
 Its aspirations are to achieve a successful planning consent in 2020 and to start construction in 2021.

 Sharon Ament, Museum of London Director, said: